Arafath-MSM/Arafath-MSM/README.md

 # Hi 👋, I'm Arafath MSM

 Welcome to my GitHub profile!
-Passionate and detail-oriented Software Engineer with hands-on experience in full-stack development, cloud services, and DevOps practices.
+Passionate and detail-oriented Software Engineer and open source contributor with hands-on experience in full-stack development, cloud services, and DevOps practices.

 ---